 Retro-inspired upholstered benches are perfect for lounging on and enjoying the view.

 A ‘statement’ pendant light hangs above a gorgeous mosaic tiled dining table with gold edging and hairpin leg.

 When it’s time for lights out, the table can be lowered allowing the booth to convert easily to another bed.

 Pro tip: Save the swinging for when you’re parked

 If you go for a swinging statement pendant light like Tibby’s, make sure it can be easily removed for travel.
 (And of course, you need to actually remember to remove it before you hit the road.)

 If you love natural light, keep that in mind when choosing a van and look for one with lots of windows in the ‘living areas’ of your van.

 At the opposite end of the van, Tibby’s stylish ‘bedroom’ features gorgeous striped linen and cosy cushions.
 The look is timeless, but also very ‘now’.
 Lots of valuable storage space has also been incorporated into this zone, above the windows and also under the bed.

 Pro tip: Lighten the load

 Choose lighter weight materials where possible when renovating your van.
-Jennay’s bed is made from lightweight aluminium.
+Tibby’s bed is made from lightweight aluminium.
 Each weight saving you make may not seem like much on its own, but when you add it all together it can make quite a difference.